graduateclimateconference/graduateclimateconference.github.io/publicsession.md

 # Public Session

 Are you a member of the public and located near Cape Cod, Masschussetts?
 Join us at this year's Graduate Climate Conference! __Click below__ to register for the public session, and check out more information on the flyer.
-Feel free to reach out to [gradclimateconference@gmail.com](mailto:gradclimateconference@gmail.com) with any further questions.
+Feel free to reach out to [gradclimateconference@gmail.com](mailto:gradclimateconference@gmail.com) with any further questions or to recieve a digital copy of the flyer.

 <style>
 .button {